Dan got smeared

 Courts first to go in right-wing revolution

-By / Palm Beach Post — Permalink
+By George McEvoy / Palm Beach Post

-So now — according to the liberal Americans United for Separation of Church and State — the right-wingers have come up with a new scheme.
+Every time the so-called Christian Right has tried to turn this country into a theocracy, those pesky federal courts have stymied things.
+So now — according to the liberal Americans United for Separation of Church and State — the right-wingers have come up with a new scheme. |

 Jack K.: The subject was apparently discussed at length at a special legislative briefing for the Christian Coalition in D.C. last month.